 Dust: An Elysian Tail

-In a perfect world, I would just tell you to go buy and play Humble Hearts' indie action adventure Dust: An Elysian Tail and you would so I could get back to playing it myself.
+In a perfect world, I would just tell you to go buy and play Humble Hearts' indie action adventure Dust: An Elysian Tail, also for iOS, Playstation 4, and XBbox360, and you would so I could get back to playing it myself.
 In this visually stunning and captivating Metroidvania-esque platforming RPG, originally an XBLA exclusive, you control Dust, a mysterious warrior who awakens deep in the forest with no memory of who he is.
 Fortunately for him, the mysterious talking sword known as the Blade of Ahrah has awakened and been drawn to him... even if he has no idea why.
 Together with the sword's unlikely guardian, the excitable flying Fidget, Dust sets out on an epic journey of self-discovery, never suspecting that his true destiny might be bigger than anyone ever imagined.
 Enormously impressive and stylish with a loveable cast, exciting combat, and a beautiful world to explore, Dust: An Elysian Tail is a game that deserves your attention immediately.

 Fully playable with either a controller, the keyboard alone, or a keyboard/mouse combo, Dust plays like a side-scrolling action RPG.
 You'll explore a world teeming with danger, magic, and secrets in your search for the answers to Dust's past.
 In order to survive, you'll need to master the elegant yet deadly and fast-paced combat that lies in the game's core.
 Dust is a swift and acrobatic fighter, and mashing buttons will only get you so far.
 You'll unlock a variety of special abilities and attacks you can utilize through certain key presses to fight more strategtically against your foes.
 Even tiny, sassy Fidget plays a part, as you can combine your attacks with her magic to unleash devastating damage on your enemies... if you're quick and clever enough.
 Chain together multiple attacks without taking damage to build up your combo, earning more bonus experience towards leveling up and growing even stronger.
 When Dust goes up a level, he earns skill gems that can be spent on upgrading his strengths as you see fit.